 These transaction costs are presented net of the financial liability when there is a balance; otherwise they are presented as a financial asset.
-In the second quarter of 2011, management restated the opening balance with respect to these transaction costs, by reclassifying them net of the financial liability in accordance with our accounting policy.
+In the second quarter of 2011, management restated the opening balance with respect to the deferred financing costs related to the Acquisition Facility; which was reclassified and netted against the Acquisition Facility (see Note 10).
+Prior to the second quarter of 2011, there was no balance outstanding on the Acquisition Facility; therefore, the deferred financing costs were classified as an asset.